Pivot Chart in Blazor Pivot Table Component

 Data Label Template

-The Template property in the PivotChartDataLabel allows you to customize the appearance of data labels in the pivot chart series by using your own HTML elements for displaying the desired UI.
-The parameter named AccumulationChartDataPointInfo is always passed in as a context within the template, allowing it to access the data points such as x and y and display the associated data point within a customized UI, as shown in the code example below.
+The Template property in the PivotChartDataLabel class lets users change the look of data labels in the pivot chart series using custom HTML elements.
+The AccumulationChartDataPointInfo parameter is passed as context to the template, enabling access to data points like x and y for displaying them in a custom design, as shown below.

 @using Syncfusion.Blazor.PivotView